orientechnologies/orientdb-docs/source/Console-Command-Backup.md

 ```

 ## Backup API
+### Full Backup
-Backup can be executed in Java and any language on top of the JVM by using the method backup() against the database instance:
+Backup can be executed in Java and any language on top of the JVM by using the method `backup()` against the database instance:

 ```java
 db.backup(out, options, callable, listener, compressionLevel, bufferSize);